themefisher/infinity-hugo/README.md

 <!-- ## Infinity Hugo theme Powered Websites

+View all the websites powered by Infinity Hugo theme [here](https://github.com/gethugothemes/infinity-hugo/wiki/All-infinity-hugo-theme-Powered-Websites)-->
+## Add your website to the Gethugothemes showcase
-View all the websites powered by Infinity Hugo theme [here](https://github.com/gethugothemes/infinity-hugo/wiki/All-infinity-hugo-theme-Powered-Websites).
-Want to submit your own website powered by Infinity Hugo theme?
-You can submit it [here](https://github.com/gethugothemes/infinity-hugo/discussions/22). -->
+Want to submit your own website powered by Infinity Hugo to the Gethugothemes showcase?
+You can submit it [here](https://gethugothemes.com/showcase).

 <!-- licence -->
 ## License